Poikilos/BackupGoNow/README.md

 * If the program fails to load, client needs to download the runtime (such as .NET framework or Mono)

 ## Changes
+* (2011-02-22) Moved general file handling and drive management methods to Common.cs and LocInfo.cs, and now these files are references to those from the ForwardFileSync project.
+* (2010-12-12) added option to view log (using default txt viewer) under help menu
+* (2010-12-12) remove whitespace from beginning and end of line in RunScriptLine method
+* (2010-12-12) add RemoveEndsWhiteSpaceByRef method to Common.cs
+* (2010-12-12) display line being run (in listbox using the format "   RunScriptLine(...)")
+* (2010-11-18) display name of log file when done and say "(statistics)"
+* (2010-11-14) Message should say out of space instead of filename too long when out of space exception string contains "system.io.ioexception: there is not enough space on the disk"
+* (~2010-11-13) create batch file of failed directory creation and file copy operations 2009-12-10
+* (~2010-11-13) send param of Output(...) method (uses lbOut) to Console.WriteLine (done 2009-12-09)
+* (~2010-11-13) account for files previously backed up manually (so they aren't deleted).
 * (2010-02-10) estimates time remaining based on last run (using summary.log in profile folder)
 * (2009-09-09) shows message when "Removing deleted/moved folder from backup"
 * (2009-09-09) no longer overwrites default profile if exists